What is a personal pronoun in English?

 Possessive: shows who owns it.

-When the word comes before a noun (my bag, her car, their advice), it functions as a possessive adjective.
+When the word comes before a noun (my bag, her car, their advice), it is a possessive adjective.
 Used on its own to replace the noun (mine, yours, theirs), it becomes a possessive pronoun.

 Enjoy personalized learning!